 A Costa Rica Retirement (aka Relocation) Tour offers you the advantage of not dealing with the aforementioned headaches.

 The knowledge and contacts that you gain from an experienced guide are invaluable.
-You will be able to relax, take in the sites, and ask your questions without losing time finding (lodging, transportation, looking for restaurants) and more… The benefits of taking a Retirement Tour compared to a Self-Guided Tour should be obvious.
+You can relax, take in the sites, and ask your questions without losing time finding (lodging, transportation, looking for restaurants) and more… The benefits of a Retirement Tour compared to a Self-Guided Tour should be obvious.

 The Typical Costa Rica Retirement Tour